JustinGOSSES/sideproject_planning/README.md

   - write up list of changes needed to be done to reuse LLNL codebase
   - See if I can automate or fork LLNL codebase such that it's easier to reuse to understand other code communities

-#### Blog Posts to be Written
+#### Blog Posts In Outline or Draft Stage
 - Post about being featured creator on Observable
 - Post about SWUNG hackathon on small technical products that help generate community

 ## Planning stages only
+- CA
-- can you leverage this: https://github.com/nchah/github-traffic-stats and github actions to update front-end only website with traffic data of clones?
+n you leverage this: https://github.com/nchah/github-traffic-stats and github actions to update front-end only website with traffic data of clones?
 - planetary & geospatial notes for later projects : https://github.com/JustinGOSSES/planetary_geospatial_notes/blob/master/README.md
 - AI ethics, risks, uncertainty linked concepts in document that forms web page https://github.com/JustinGOSSES/json_ld_risk_inside_documentation
 - Houston (or any scale) kayaking analysis from geospatial data: https://github.com/JustinGOSSES/kayaking_geospatial_project